-"Trust Account" means the trust account of Colombier, established at the time of our IPO, containing the net proceeds of the sale of the Units in our IPO, including from overallotment securities sold by Colombier's underwriters, and the sale of Private Warrants following the closing of our IPO.
+"Trust Account" means the trust account of Colombier, established at the time of the IPO, containing the net proceeds of the sale of the Units in the IPO, including from overallotment securities sold by Colombier's underwriters, and the sale of Private Warrants following the closing of the IPO.

-"Units" means the units issued in our IPO consisting of one (1) share of Colombier Class A Common Stock and one-third (1/3) of one Public Warrant.
+"Units" means the units issued in the IPO consisting of one (1) share of Colombier Class A Common Stock and one-third (1/3) of one Public Warrant.